MaxLap/standard-notes-indent-editor/README.md

 This is a text editor for the encrypted note taking web app https://standardnotes.org/.

-Its goal is to be a plain text editor, with just a little bit of formatting added to make it nicer to use.
+The goal is to be a plain text editor with just a little bit of formatting, mostly spacing, added to make it nicer to use.

 Compared to a basic text editor:

-* Pressing tab indents the line (or selected lines) with 2 spaces
+* Tab indents the line (or selected lines) with 2 spaces (even if in the middle of the line)
+* Shift-Tab removes 2 spaces from the beginning of line (or selected lines)
-* The new line from pressing Enter copies the indentation of the previous line
+* Enter creates a new line with the same indentation as the previous line
-* Lines without text are half the size of a normal line (So you can add smaller spacing)
+* Empty lines and lines with spaces are smaller than a normal line, giving you more control over spacing
 * Lines can wrap
 * When lines wrap, they will show at the same indentation as the first line
 * Stars (*), dashes (-), greater than (>) and plus (+) that are before text are considered part of indentation.
-  This means: lines wrap until after them and pressing Enter copies the *->+.
+  This means: lines wrap until after them and pressing Enter copies the *->+
 * Lines that wrap are paragraph which have a smaller maximum width.
-This only has an impact desktop, as mobile's max length is already small enough.
+This avoids paragraph that are super large and hard to read
+* Lines that wrap are slightly closer together (vertically)

 ### How to install